tobsirl/prometheus/README.md

 - Prometheus project officially maintains client libraries for Go, Java, Python, Ruby, and Scala.
 - Unofficially, there are also client libraries for C, C++, C#, Erlang, Haskell, Lua, Node.js, Rust, and Swift.
 - Client libraries take care of all the bookkeeping and producing the Prometheus format metrics.

+### Metric Types

+- Counter
+  - A counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
+  - Counters are mainly used to track how often a particular code path is executed.
+  - For example, Use counters to represent the number of requests served, tasks completed, errors occurred, or messages received.
+- Gauge - A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
+- Summary - A summary samples observations (usually things like request durations or response sizes) and provides a summary of those observations in the form of quantiles.
+- Histogram - A histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+It also provides a sum of all observed values.